E-commerce

 Summary

-The Google framework: quality above all
+The Google framework: quality first

 Google, Google Search's guidance about AI-generated content (FAQ)